SamuelUdeh/dockerized-nginx-server/README.md

-#  Dockerized Nginx Web Server
+#  Dockerizing An Nginx Web Server

 This project demonstrates how to containerize a simple Nginx web server using Docker.
 A minimal HTML page is served from within the container, making it easy to deploy a static website in a lightweight, portable way.